census-bds/disaster-tool/README.md

 All Sectors: Industry by Products for the U.S. and States: 2017 Survey/Program:Economic Census
 Year:2017
-Table ID:EC1700NAPCSINDPRD
-Dataset:ECNNAPCSIND2017

-Release Date: 2020-11-19

-Release Schedule:
-The data in this file are based on the 2017 Economic Census.
-For information about economic census planned data product releases, see Economic Census: About: 2017 Release Schedules.

 Key Table Information:
 Includes only establishments of firms with payroll.